From New York to Miami

 Job opportunities in the Sunshine State are also abundant with open job positions in various industries.

 South Florida experienced harsher climate change and sea-level issues than the north part of the states.
 The unfair advantage of the north makes it hard for the whole state to get support.
 This is why the mayor of Miami proposed a resolution to split the state in two.
 Might sound crazy to some, but it is true.

 People who have visited Florida confirm that there are differences in the atmosphere in the two regions, too.
 Usually, the panhandle is considered socially conservative and more economically disadvantaged.
 The northwest Florida’s economy depends primarily on military bases, beach tourism, agriculture and fishing.

 Things to Do in Florida

-Life in Florida is so much more than just living by the beach and practicing your swimming and surfing skills.
-Even though the state has the lowest high points in the US, it still offers great hiking opportunities, and other outdoor activities such as fishing, kayaking, paddle boarding, bicycling, and many more.
+Life in Florida is so much more than just living by the beach.
+Florida offers great hiking opportunities, and other outdoor activities such as fishing, kayaking, paddle boarding, bicycling.

 As a golf state, it offers golf lovers the terrain they need to practice their favorite sport as well.
 Universal Orlando, Florida Keys, South Beach, Magic Kingdom, Everglades National Park, Disney’s Animal Kingdom, and Disney’s Hollywood Studios are just a few things you need to add and hopefully cross off your bucket list as soon as you possibly can.
 And let’s not forget the Daytona 500, which is a must see for all sports car lovers.